gogorichie/Terraform-ContosoFinance-Demo/README.md

 Infrastructure as code (IaC) enables you to automatically provision your environment with no manual intervention.
 For this demo we use JSON however the same resources can be deployed using different languages such as Bicep or Terraform.

-# Repository Structure

-This repository is made up of three file:
-1. **ContosoFinance-Demo-ARM** - contians ARM Templates to deploy resources in Azure
-2. **ContosoFinance-Demo-Web** - contains Website code
-3. **ContosoFinance-Demo-API** - contains API code

-Each file contains the required scirpts and templates to deploy the ContosoFinance Website.
-In each folder you will also  find a README.md file highlighting what you will need to update if you make any changes to the code.

 # Architecture Design

 ![ArchitectureDesignDiagram](https://github.com/SoniaConti/ContosoFinance-Demo/blob/main/ContosoFinance-Demo-ARM/Images/ArchitectureDesginDiagram.PNG)

 # What you will need